brson/rust-contract-comparison/blog/dfinity.md

 Cannot find dfx configuration file in the current working directory.
 Did you forget to create one?
 ```

-`dfx` speculates that I forgot to create a "dfx configuration file"
+`dfx` speculates that I forgot to create a "dfx configuration file",
-(which I don't know anything about yet, but is appears to be called `dfx.json`).
+which I have already guessed is `dfx.json`.
 Its speculation is incorrect.
 I created it, indirectly;
 I'm just not in the right folder.